JujuAdams/Bulb/docs/22.0/Quick-Start.md

 ### 4. Call the update method and draw function

-In the Post-Draw event for `objLightController` we update the renderer and draw the application surface.
-The `.Update()` call ensures what's on the lighting surface matches the game state, and the `BulbDrawLitApplicationSurface()` call draws the application surface but using the lighting surface provided by the renderer.
+In the Post-Draw event for `objLightController` we update the renderer and light the application surface.
+The `.Update()` call ensures what's on the lighting surface matches the game state, and the `BulbApplyLightingToSurface()` call applies lighting directly to the application surface.
 We use the Post-Draw event as this is where the application surface is typically drawn as part of GameMaker's native draw pipeline.

 ```GML
 ///Post-Draw Event for objLightController